jellis/legwork/README.md

 - SASS
 - Compass

 ... that's pretty much it at this stage.
+But I've updated the README.md

 ### Items included thus far
 - Modals - animation included because a bind hack has been included... woot!